sukeshsama/flask-mongodb/README.md

-# Python Flask based API to save user input to MongoDB
+# Python Flask based API to save the user input to MongoDB

 ## Requirements:
 1. CentOs or any other linux flavor